 After being wounded late in 1914 or early in 1915 when a shell exploded near the horse he was riding, Frederick was sent to a hospital in Heidelberg.
 After his recuperation he was then sent to the 8th Battery, Reserve Field Artillery Regiment No. 45, sometime before 28 February 1915.
 In addition to his duties as a gunner, he served as a mounted musician and dispatch rider.
 He was wounded on at least two more occasions, and following one of these wounds, he recuperated in the Comines (North) Field Hospital on 18 April 1916.
 He earned the Iron Cross 2nd Class (EKII) for action he took part in on 6 Sep 1917.
 This award was presented to him in the field on 11 Jan 1918.

-German First World War 7.7-cm Feldkanone 96 neuer Art (7.7-cm FK 96 n.A.), (Serial No. 8283), captured by the 25thBattalion near Cherisy, France, 27 August 1918.
-This gun is on display in a City Park on the main street of Grand Falls, New Brunswick.
-Others are on display in Campbellton, Hopewell Cape, Perth-Andover and Woodstock, New Brunswick.
+German First World War 7.7-cm Feldkanone 96 neuer Art (7.7-cm FK 96 n.A.), (Serial No. 2398), captured by Canadians in, France, ca 1918.
+This gun is on display beside the Woodstock County Courthouse, recently refurbished and unveiled on 11 Nov 2017.
+Another is on display in a City Park on the main street of Grand Falls, New Brunswick.
+Others are on display in Campbellton, Hopewell Cape, and Perth-Andover, New Brunswick.
 Frederick said he trained on and served with these types of guns, which fired a fast moving shell that was nick-named a "Whiz-Bang" by Canadian soldiers who experienced its deadly effects first hand.
-The 22nd Field Artillery Regiment was part of the 13th Artillery Brigade.
+His unit, the 22nd Field Artillery Regiment, was part of the 13th Artillery Brigade.
 Both the 22nd and the 45th Regiments had three batteries with four 7.7-cm FK 96 n.A guns in each.battery.

-Frederick served with the 8th Battery of the Reserve Field Artillery Regiment Number 45, (18th Artillery Brigade - TBC), part of the 45th Reserve Division, XXIII Reserve Corps, until 25 April 1918 when he was again wounded (initially reported missing and presumed dead).
+Frederick served with the 8th Battery of the Reserve Field Artillery Regiment Number 45, (18th Artillery Brigade), part of the 45th Reserve Division, XXIII Reserve Corps, until 25 April 1918 when he was again wounded (initially reported missing and presumed dead).
 On his recovery he returned to the 45th, serving with them when the war ended